wp-plugins/formilla-live-chat/readme.txt

-= How do I appear offline so that customers cannot chat with me during that time? = If you are currently not available to chat, just sign out of your Formilla.com Live Chat account and you will not receive any live chats during this time.
+= How do I appear offline so that customers cannot chat with me during that time? = If you are currently not available online to chat, just sign out of your Formilla.com Live Chat account or change your status to "I'm Offline" from "I'm Online" in the menu bar, and you will not receive any live chats during this time.
 We took a very simple approach to appearing online versus offline for live chat.
 If you are using Google Talk via Formilla.com Live Chat instead, simply sign out of your preferred client and Formilla.com will automatically update your status.

 = Is there a way for me to deactivate my live chat WordPress button momentarily without removing the plugin? =